Current Team Members

-Michelle McCormack is founder and CEO of The Drake Music Project Northern Ireland, a charity that provides access to independent music making for children and adults with complex disabilities.
+Michelle is founder and CEO of The Drake Music Project Northern Ireland, a charity that provides access to independent music making for children and adults with complex disabilities.
 The charity that has been operating for 25 years provides workshops in composition and performance skills through adapted computer interfacing technology, in order that physical and cognitive ability is matched to an appropriate gestural interface, allowing people with disabilities the opportunity to express their creativity in an independent and controllable environment.

-Alex Lucas is a Product Designer who specialises in designing music technology hardware interfaces.
-He has been designing professionally since 2013.
-Recent products designed by Alex include the Novation Peak polyphonic synthesiser and Circuit Mono Station sequenced monosynth.
+Alex is a Product Designer turned academic who specialises in designing music technology hardware interfaces.
+Commercial products designed by Alex include the Novation Peak polyphonic synthesiser and Circuit Mono Station sequenced monosynth.
 Alex has a passion for intuitive user experience and aspires to improve the accessibility of music technology interfaces.
 He is now the post-doctoral lead on the AHRC project “Bridging the Gap”.
 Alex has a passion for intuitive user experience and aspires to improve the accessibility of music technology interfaces.
 Alex completed an MSc in Creative and Computation Sound at the University of Portsmouth in 2007.
 In 2017 Alex relocated to Belfast to take up a prestigious AHRC NPIF (National Productivity Investment Fund) PhD studentship to join the Performance Without Barriers Team.

-Damian Mills has joined our research group in October 2020.
+Damian joined our research group in October 2020.
 He is funded by a competitive PhD scholarship, a Collaborative Studentship Award (CAST), funded by the Department for the Economy Northern Ireland.
 Damian is drummer, who has become recognised as a leading developer of cutting-edge percussion performance, specialising in carnival drumming.
 He has extensive experience in scoring and teaching music for small- and large-scale percussion ensembles, and always seeks to integrate new sounds and new ideas into the heart of Northern Irish drumming.
 He has been working with Drake Music NI for many years and will join our research team to to identify improved ways in which digital technologies, esp. immersive, augmented and virtual reality technologies can afford better inclusion of disabled musicians in music making.

-Leonid Kuzmenko has received the highly competitive CITI-GENS PhD studentship to join our team in February 2021.
+Leo has received the highly competitive CITI-GENS PhD studentship to join our team in February 2021.
 Leo is a Russian composer / sound designer and a virtual reality enthusiast.
 He premiered his first experimental opera at NYU Abu Dhabi Arts Center in Spring 2017.
 He collaborated with NYU Abu Dhabi Music and Sound Cultures research group as a developer on a couple of projects, creating innovative browsing strategies for large collections of music using VR.
 He also held an Audio Director position at the largest VR company in the UAE, Mental Images, working with clients in both the public and private sector.

-Matilde Meireles (Postdoctoral Research Fellow in IIT) is a recordist, sound artist, and researcher who makes use of field recordings to compose site oriented projects.
+Matilde is a recordist, sound artist, and researcher who makes use of field recordings to compose site oriented projects.
 Her works have been exhibited in Brazil, Germany, Greece, Mozambique, Portugal, Spain, and United Kingdom.
 Her research and work examines the role of design and photography in expanding sound art practices, in particular field recording and its use in the construction of multi-sensorial experiences.
 They take an holistic and interdisciplinary approach to site.
 It also further explores how the term site is used to refer not only to the physical site, but also the contextual, the experiential, and the virtual site.
 The projects often highlight participation and collaboration as catalysts for a shared understanding of place, and the role of technology in augmenting the experience of place.

-Karen Rafferty (CI in IIT) is Deputy Head within the School of Electronic, Electrical Engineering and Computer Science at Queen’s University Belfast.
+Karen is the Head of the School of Electronic, Electrical Engineering and Computer Science at Queen’s University Belfast.
 She has over fifteen years experience working within the fields of software engineering, sensor fusion and real time software development and she has over ten years experience working within the areas of virtual and augmented reality and multi sensorial systems.
 During her research career she has acted as PI or co-Investigator on several national and European funded grants.
 She is also actively engaged with external professional bodies.
 She is a professional registration interviewer for the IET and has been and continues to act as an expert evaluator, recorder and Vice Chair for various calls in H2020, FP7 and FP6.
 She has authored over 75 publications and two books, one on virtual reality and one on engineering innovation.